zoom/zoom-data-fence/README.md

 ### Granting Permissions To Roles Without Revoking Grants Provided Another Way

-While it is best for zoom-db-rbac to fully own the permissions for a role, in some cases, it is necessary to use the tool to grant permissions without revoking the permissions granted another way.
+While it is best for data-fence to fully own the permissions for a role, in some cases, it is necessary to use the tool to grant permissions without revoking the permissions granted another way.
 This may be necessary while migrating ownership of objects or while migrating from another system.
 In these cases, the `revoke-other-grants`